kizbitz/train/README.md

 jbaker-demo:us-east-1:~$
 ```

-Generate your key pair (from the TRAINER environment variable) and create a new VPC with required VPC objects using the `-k` and `-v` flags:
+Create the new VPC (along with the required VCP objects) and generate your key pair (from the TRAINER environment variable) using the `-v` and `-k` flags:

 ```
-jbaker-demo:us-east-1:~$ train -kv
+jbaker-demo:us-east-1:~$ train -vk
-Checking for existing key pair: jbaker-demo ...
-Creating key pair: jbaker-demo ...
-Key 'jbaker-demo' created and saved ...
 Creating AWS VPC ...
 Creating IAM Profile: jbaker-demo ...
 IAM profile, role, and policy created ...